 10 reasons to visit Puglia region in Italy

-TD Team | 12 May 2023
+Georgina Willcox | 12 May 2023

-Puglia, the heel of Italy, also known as Apulia, is often overlooked by many and unfairly so as it’s a fantastic Italy holiday destination.
-An enchanting region with an intriguing history, historic cities to rival any in Italy, beautiful scenery and delicious cuisine with many unique specialities Let’s uncover the top reasons to visit Puglia.
+Puglia, also known as Apulia, is situated at the heel of Italy and if often overlooked by many.
+Unfairly so, as it’s a fantastic Italy holiday destination.
+It is an enchanting region with an intriguing history, remarkable cities to rival any in Italy, beautiful scenery and delicious cuisine including many unique specialities.

 1. Trulli of Alberobello